vytautas-bunevicius/fairness-pipeline-toolkit/README.md

 ✓ Pipeline execution completed successfully
 ```

-## Architecture Design

-This toolkit follows modern Python 2025 best practices:

-- **pyproject.toml**: Handles project metadata, dependencies, and build configuration
-- **config.yml**: Manages runtime application settings for pipeline behavior
-- **Modular design**: Separate modules for measurement, pipeline processing, and training
-- **MLflow integration**: Automatic experiment tracking and model versioning
-- **Type safety**: Full type hints and mypy compatibility

-The separation between project configuration (pyproject.toml) and application configuration (config.yml) ensures clear boundaries between development tooling and runtime behavior, following current Python ecosystem standards.

 ## License

-**Unlicense** - This software is released into the public domain.
+This software is released into the public domain.
 You are free to use, modify, and distribute this code without any restrictions.
 See the LICENSE file for full details.

 The Unlicense promotes maximum freedom and removes all copyright restrictions, making this toolkit freely available for any use case, including commercial applications.